knowit/kubernetes-workshop/docs/_docs/workshop/08-probe.md

 ---
 {% assign host = site.data.constants.docs.k8s.base-url %}
 {% assign path = '/docs/concepts/workloads/pods/pod-lifecycle/#container-probes' %}
-Official Kubernetes documentation:
+Pod-lifecyle documentation:
 * [Offline]({{host.offline}}{{path}})
 * [Online]({{host.online}}{{path}})

 The readiness and liveness probe are diagnostic tools used to verify the state of a container.

-The probes work by either
+The probes work by either:

 1) execute a command inside the container.
 A return value of 0 indicates the container is in a good state.